 The state of Illinois has pending legislation that would require a 40 percent reduction in waste going to the landfill by the year 2000.
 The university is concentrating mainly on paper and cardboard recycling, materials that Rossman said make up 67 percent of the school's waste stream.
-Also on the recycling agenda are glass, aluminum and bimetal cans, and used motor oil each building.
-There is no recycling in dorms.
+Also on the recycling agenda are glass, aluminum and bimetal cans, and used motor oil.